symfony/symfony-docs/setup.rst

 installed by default.
 The ``--webapp`` option installs all the packages that you usually need to build web applications, so the installation size will be bigger.

-If you're not using the Symfony binary, run these commands to create the new Symfony application using Composer:
+If you are not using the Symfony binary, run these commands to create the new Symfony application using Composer:

 .. code-block:: terminal